 We implemented HDDs mainly for quite a while and we have pretty good comprehension of just how an HDD performs.
 Creating a backup for a server designed with HDD drives can take around 20 to 24 hours.

 - Our Virtual Private Servers provide no setup charges and function in a secure network providing 99.9% of uptime.
 Full root server access privileges warranted.

 Compare our prices

-- Review the tools and capabilities coming with Web Standard Ltd’s Virtual Private Servers.
+- Review the tools and capabilities coming with NIASM’s Virtual Private Servers.
 You can start with a smaller VPS Hosting configuration and move up with simply a click as your necessities increase.

 - Compare our hosting plans